padolsey/jQuery.macroSelect/readme.md

 ## jQuery.macroSelect

-`jQuery.macroSelect` is a small plugin that takes one String argument and returns a selection, much like `jQuery(...)`.
+`jQuery.macroSelect` is a small plugin that takes one String argument and returns a selection (a jQuery instance), much like `jQuery(...)`.
 The only difference is that the String that `jQuery.macroSelect` accepts is a hybrid between a CSS selector and a jQuery method chain.

 So, instead of: